 My first time using yarn to make something was when I was 10 years old and crocheted a potholder.
 I don’t think I’ve ever crocheted anything other than a potholder at that time, but when I grown up I started again and I do enjoy making a bag or scarf.

-I never realized this about myself when I was younger, but now I know that it is true, as I recover from alcoholism, cancer, and near-fatal car crash injuries.
+I never realized this about myself when I was younger, but now I know that it is true, as I recover from alcoholism, two cancers, and near-fatal car crash injuries.

 It helped my PTSD; when I was scared to ride in a car, I just crocheted or knitted so I didn’t have to think about my fear.